-These Easy Chocolate Covered Cherries with a liquid center are easy to make and with a little patience, are better than any store-bought chocolate-covered cherries you've ever had!
+These Easy Chocolate Covered Cherries (Cherry Cordials) with a liquid center are easy to make and with a little patience, are better than any store-bought chocolate-covered cherries you've ever had!
 You only need maraschino cherries and a few staple ingredients that every baker has on hand!

 Jump to: